Probing Kirkwood-Dirac nonpositivity and its operational implications via moments: Preliminaries

 where $p(a_i|\rho)$ and $p(f_j|\rho)$ denote the measurement probabilities associated with the bases ${\ket{a_i}}$ and ${\ket{f_j}}$, respectively.

 In the special case where the bases coincide, {\it i.e.}, ${\ket{a_i}} = {\ket{f_j}}$, the KD distribution reduces to a classical probability distribution:

-In classical physics, all observables commute, and therefore every KD distribution reduces to a valid probability distribution.
+When all observables commute the KD distribution reduces to a valid probability distribution.
 In contrast, for general quantum systems, $Q_{ij}(\rho)$ can take negative or even complex values, indicating nonclassical behavior.

-It is worth noting that the elements of the KD distribution serve as the coefficients in an operator expansion of the density matrix, $\rho$: Furthermore, certain physical processes \cite{Yunger18, gonzalez2019out, Razieh19, ArvidssonShukur2020} motivate the extension of the KD distribution from $2$ to $k$ bases, corresponding to $k$ observables ${A}^{(1)}, \ldots, {A}^{(k)}$.
+Certain physical processes \cite{Yunger18, gonzalez2019out, Razieh19, ArvidssonShukur2020} motivate the extension of the KD distribution from $2$ to $k$ bases, corresponding to $k$ observables ${A}^{(1)}, \ldots, {A}^{(k)}$.
 If ${A}^{(r)} = \sum_j a^{(r)}_j \Pi^{a^{(r)}}_j$ is the spectral decomposition of ${A}^{(r)}$, then the extended KD distribution is defined as: A more detailed discussion and application of the extended KD distribution will be presented in Sec.~\ref{s4}.

-Another operational interpretation of the KD distribution emerges in the context of weak measurement theory.
+It is worth noting that the elements of the KD distribution serve as the coefficients in an operator expansion of the density matrix, $\rho$: Another operational interpretation of the KD distribution emerges in the context of weak measurement theory.
 The expectation value of an observable $\mathcal{O}$ may be expressed as:

 where $\mathcal{O}^w_{ij} = \bra{f_j} \mathcal{O} \ket{a_i} / \langle f_j | a_i \rangle$ represents the weak value of $\mathcal{O}$, conditioned on the initial state $\ket{a_i}$ and final state $\ket{f_j}$ \cite{Vaidman88, Duck89}.